-(g) Concerning product information for consumers, a large number of Italian enterprises apply the EU eco-labelling scheme (first place in the EU), covering 13 categories of products (e.g. tourist services, detergents, paper, tissues, shoes, paint).
+(g) Concerning product information for consumers, a large number of Italian enterprises apply the EU eco-labelling scheme with more than 18.000 products certified (first place in the

+EU), covering 15 categories of products (e.g. tourist services, detergents, paper, tissues, shoes, paint).
 MoE and ISPRA are acting at different levels to promote the use of eco-labelling and product information.
 They organize seminars for local authorities on eco-labelling schemes and green public procurement.
-In 2008 the National Plan for Green Procurement was adopted.
-It provides for a general frame about Green Public Procurement, defines national goals, identifies priority goods, services and interventions' categories for environmental impacts and sales volume, on the basis of which sets down the minimum standard for environmental protection.
-The Plan is managed by stakeholders consultations and consumers associations.
+The new National Plan for Green Procurement is under approval and the working group to manage the Plan is already settled and regularly consults with all stakeholders including consumers associations.
+The Plans is supposed to provide for a general frame about Green Public Procurement, define national goals, identify priority goods, services and interventions' categories for environmental impacts and sales volume, on the basis of which sets down the minimum standard for environmental protection.